dmitryame/echowaves/README.markdown

     gem sources -a http://gems.github.com

+note:
+	for oauth gem make sure to have 0.3.2 version installed –– the only version that works.
+If you already have it installed, make sure to uninstall it "sudo gem uninstall oauth", then install "sudo gem install oauth --version=0.3.2"

 install ImageMagick
 You can install it quite easily via apt, yum, or port, or the package manager of your choice.